amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 Buy biometric thumb scanners and place them at the entance of the class before the class begins Connect the scanners to a central server/database where attendance can be stored
 ## 2. Database Setup
+Access the Student Management Information System database to have every student's and lecturers's data
 ## 3. Attendance software
 ## 4. Attendance Calculation
 ## 5. Integration with Student Portal